oruburos/ABMPsyRTS/psyrts/Readme.md

 ## Summary

-A simple model, consisting of three agent types: participant, competitor, and predators.
-The participant, predator and competitors wander around the grid at random.
-Participants and Competitors forage for resources, and predators preys participants and competitors if they end up on the same grid cell.
+A agent based model, consisting of three agent types: participant, competitor, and predators.

-The model is tests and demonstrates several concepts a:
+ The participant, predator and competitors wander around the environment.

+  Participants and Competitors forage for resources, and predators prey participants and competitors.
+  If a Participant or Competitor is in the same Cell than a Resource, it will collect an amount.if they end up on the same grid cell resources are collected Or Pr
+  If a Predator ends in the same Cell than a Participant or Competitor it will attack, eventually predating them.

+The model helped us to test hypotheses stated in my PhD dissertation, demonstrating the impact of Visibility, Uncertainty Reduction, Information Gaining, and Social Interaction in a Foraging Task.
+In particular:
  -  Impact of Visibility in Exploration
  -  Multiple agent types affecting Exploitation